Skip to main content

 How do I know what I can deduct?

-Office and building expenses 🏪 are deductible both at home and away from home (100% professional office/cabinet).
-In all cases, you can justify a professional activity at home (administrative work to be done after day, telecommuting, office for patients,...).
-This includes rent, insurance, taxes, fixtures and fittings, decoration, etc.
+Office and building expenses 🏪 are deductible both at home and outside the home (100% professional office/practice).
+In all cases, you can justify a professional activity at home (administrative work after the working day, teleworking, a practice for patients, etc.).
+This covers rent, insurance, taxes, fittings, decoration, and so on.

-Energy costs are included in a separate category (water, gas, electricity, fuel oil).
+Energy costs are covered in a separate category (water, gas, electricity, heating oil).

 🏬 Outside the home

-The situation is simple if you rent or own an office or practice away from home: all your expenses are fully deductible and you have invoices to back them up.
+The situation is straightforward if you rent or own an office or practice outside your home: all your costs are fully deductible and you have invoices to support them.

 🏡 At home